idptools/metapredict/docs/getting_started.rst

 As per the 2023 Critical Assessment of Intrinsic Disorder (CAID) competition, metapredict V2 is ranked the 9th most accurate disorder predictor available.
 However, importantly, it is among the fastest regardless of accuracy, and is accessible across multiple platforms, via a web server, and with very few software dependencies.
 Among the top 10, the difference in accuracy is 0.95 to 0.93 AUC, suggesting to us that all top 10 predictors are highly accurate.
 In short, we believe metapredict V2 hits a sweet spot of accuracy and performance.

-How was does metapredict V2 differ from V2-FF
+How does metapredict V2 differ from V2-FF
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-metapredict V2 and V2-FF are identical in terms of predictions and features, with the major difference that metapredict V2-FF offers batched predictions.
+metapredict V2 and V2-FF are identical in terms of predictions and features, with the major difference being that metapredict V2-FF offers batched predictions.
 Batched predictions are automatically parallelized on either the CPU or GPU.
-In addition, we re-wrote the metapredict domain decomposition algorithm in C to provide a 10-20x improvement in performance for this step.
+In addition, we rewrote the metapredict domain decomposition algorithm in C to provide a 10-20x improvement in performance for this step.

 We note that V2-FF was released after CAID, so the performance reported there is the V2 network performance.
 Because metapredict V2-FF is implemented in a `Google Colab notebook for batch prediction <https://colab.research.google.com/github/idptools/metapredict/blob/master/colab/metapredict_colab.ipynb>`__ you don't have to take our word for it that it's fast; just upload a proteome and see for yourself!